Map Options

 Eritrea | 27.52 |

-Guatemala has the highest rate of death from malnutrition in Latin America.
-The rate of starvation deaths in Guatemala stands at 14.81 per 100,000.
-While many Central American nations struggle with high rates of malnutrition, Guatemala is the worst by far.
-Guatemala's malnutrition problem is often attributed to the lack of infrastructure development in the country.
-This, in turn, is commonly attributed to rampant corruption among politicians.
-Guatemala has a productive agricultural sector, but much of its produce is exported to Mexico or to the United States.
+Bolivia has the highest rate of death from malnutrition in Latin America.
+The rate of starvation deaths in Guatemala stands at 31.79 per 100,000.
+While many Latin American nations struggle with high rates of malnutrition, Bolivia is the worst by far.
+Bolivia's malnutrition problem largely stems from poor infrastructure development, which in turn is often linked to widespread political corruption.
+Bolivia does have a productive agricultural sector, but many rural and indigenous communities still face food insecurity despite the country's resources.

-Indonesia has the highest starvation rate in Asia.
-Its rate of malnutrition deaths is 11.44 per 100,000.
-Indonesia is a developing country with a large population.
-Its economy is expanding rapidly.
-However, Indonesia has a high level of income inequality.
-Most residents of large cities like Jakarta have a high standard of living.
-However, many poor residents of Indonesia live in rural areas.
-Many of these residents are subsistence farmers who are constantly at risk of food insecurity.
+Bangladesh has the highest starvation rate in Asia.
+Its rate of malnutrition deaths is 56.36 per 100,000.
+Bangladesh is a developing country with a large population and a rapidly growing economy.
+Unfortunately, it also faces significant income inequality.
+Most residents of large cities like Dhaka enjoy a higher standard of living, while many people in rural areas struggle.
+A large portion of the rural population relies on subsistence farming, which leaves them vulnerable to food insecurity.

-Haiti has the highest rate of starvation deaths in North America.
-Its rate of starvation deaths is 6.67 per 100,000.
-It is far higher than the next-highest North American rate of 3.37 (Dominican Republic).
+Haiti has the highest rate of starvation deaths in North America at 8.23 per 100,000.
 As with many of the countries on this list, political corruption and instability are the primary causes of its food insecurity.
 Haiti is actually a very fertile country with a large agricultural industry.
 However, much of the country's produce is exported.
 It is often sold to the United States or to the neighboring Dominican Republic.
-Relatively little of the Haiti's produce is consumed by Haitians.
+Relatively little of Haiti's produce is consumed by Haitians.